zionsg/status/README.md

-      it is not a valid datatype in the ANSI SQL standard, which means PostgreSQL would not support it. `BIGINT` datatype for millisecond precision would take up too much storage especially if there are a lot of audit columns to track many statuses, even if `INT` datatype is prone to the
+      it is not a valid datatype in the ANSI SQL standard, which means PostgreSQL would not support it. `BIGINT` datatype for millisecond precision would take up too much storage especially if there are a lot of audit columns to track many statuses, hence it is not recommended even though `INT` datatype is prone to the
       [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem)
       without use of `UNSIGNED`.
     + Millisecond precision using `DECIMAL(13, 3)` datatype can be used for